lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## LSB CDA

-LSB action is used to avoid sendind the known part of the packet field header to the other end.
+LSB action is used to avoid sending the known part of the packet field header to the other end.
 This action is used together with the "MSB" MO.
 A length can be specified in the rule to indicate how many bits have to be sent.
 If not length is specified, the number of bits sent are the field length minus the bits length specified in the MSB MO.